- Staff

 Director of Network Support and Learning

-Maria Brodine (she/her) (maria@groundworkusa.org) is Groundwork USA’s Director of Network Support and Learning.
-Based in New Orleans, she oversees capacity-building work with the Trusts and coordinates opportunities for learning and collaboration across the network.
+Maria Brodine (she/her) oversees capacity-building work with our affiliate network and coordinates opportunities for learning and collaboration.
 In addition to this work, she co-coordinates the Urban Waters Learning Network and supports capacity-building efforts for Groundwork Trusts.
-Her work includes writing and editing Impact Stories and Network Blog posts, providing direct technical assistance, connecting urban waters practitioners, and advancing environmental justice programs and discussions.
+Her work includes writing and editing impact stories and Network blog posts, providing direct technical assistance, connecting urban waters practitioners, and advancing programs and discussions.

 Maria has over ten years of experience as a freelance editor, grant writer, and curriculum designer.
 She earned her B.A. in English and Anthropology from San Diego State University and her M.A. in Anthropology and Education at Columbia University, specializing in science and technology studies and applied environmental anthropology.
 After moving to New Orleans to study the history of water management practices, she worked at Groundwork New Orleans, where she led and supported program and staff development, designed and implemented an interdisciplinary research program, and wrote grants to expand organizational capacity.